 The Gibraltar Airport, sometimes called North Front Airport, is considered the most dangerous airport in Europe.
 Located only 500 meters from the Gibraltar city center, the runway for this airport cuts right through the city.
 One of the scarier aspects of this airport is that a busy street, Winston Churchill Avenue, intersects the runway.
 Because of this, when a plane lands or takes off, the road has to be closed.

-Gibraltar Airport originally served as an emergency airfield for the British Navy, but today is actually run by civilians.
-The airport is used today to haul cargo to the area and to bring in tourists.
+Gibraltar Airport was originally an emergency airfield for the British Navy.
+Today, the airport is used to haul cargo to the area and to bring in tourists.

 Gustaf III Airport goes by several names: St. Jean Airport, St. Jean, Saint Barthélemy Airport, and even Aérodrome de St Jean.
 Located in the village of St. Jean on the island of Saint Barthélemy (St. Barts), this airport is considered to be the third most dangerous airport in the world.

-Tenzing-Hillary Airport was originally called Lukla Airport, but was renamed to honor the first climbers to reach the summit of Mount Everest: Sherpa Tenzing Norgay and Edmund Hillary.
-This airport, located in Lukla, Nepal, serves those wishing to climb Mount Everest as well as those wishing to explore the Everest region.
+Tenzing-Hillary Airport was originally called Lukla Airport but was renamed to honor the first climbers to reach the summit of Mount Everest: Sherpa Tenzing Norgay and Edmund Hillary.
+This airport, located in Lukla, Nepal, serves those wishing to climb Mount Everest as well as those wanting to explore the Everest region.

 Paro Airport in Bhutan is sandwiched between two 18,000+ foot Himalayan mountains.
-This airport is one of the most dangerous places to land as planes must be maneuvered between mountains (with, of course, very strong mountain winds) to land on a tiny runway.
+This airport is one of the most dangerous places to land as planes must be maneuvered between mountains (with, of course, powerful mountain winds) to land on a tiny runway.

 Serving the city of Osaka, Japan, Kansai International Airport is located on an artificial island in Osaka Bay.
-This airport is extremely busy as it is one of the heavily-use airports in Japan.
-One problem that threatens this airport is earthquakes, which are really common in Japan.
+This airport is extremely busy as it is one of the most heavily-used airports in Japan.
+One problem that threatens this airport is earthquakes, which are common in Japan.

 The low elevation of this airport makes it very susceptible to a tsunami should one hit.
 If that's not enough to scare you out of traveling through this airport, cyclones also put passengers at risk.

-Perhaps one of the greatest risks to the airport itself is the rising sea level caused by global warming.
+Perhaps one of the most significant risks to the airport itself is the rising sea level caused by global warming.
 While this does not put passengers at risk, the airport may have to be rebuilt on higher ground.

 Madeira Airport is located near the city of Funchal on the Portuguese island of Madeira.
 This airport was initially known for being dangerous because of its short runway (at only 1600 meters in length.)

 Shortly after the TAP Portugal Flight 425 accident in 1977 (the deadliest airline accident in Portugal at the time), the runway was scheduled for lengthening.
-Because the airport was built off the side of a cliff there was no land on which to extend the runway.
+Because the airport was built on the side of a cliff, there was no land on which to extend the runway.
 To account for this, pillars were used to support the extension.

-Courchevel Airport, which serves the popular Courchevel ski resort in France, is known for having a number of conditions which make it a dangerous airport.
+Courchevel Airport, which serves the popular Courchevel ski resort in France, is known for having many conditions which make it a dangerous airport.
 This airport is tucked in the French Alps and has a high elevation at over 6500 feet above sea-level.
-With its difficult approach and an extremely short (only 1722 feet in length) runway that slopes upward, it's no wonder that this airport is ranked as the world's 7th most dangerous airport.
+With its complicated approach and an extremely short (only 1722 feet in length) runway that slopes upward, it's no wonder that this airport is ranked as the world's 7th most dangerous airport.

 Ice Runway is the name of the runway/airport that services the McMurdo Station in Antarctica.
 The Ice Runway is just that: a runway that is constructed annually when the ocean's ice freezes near the McMurdo Station.
 Because of this, the runway is only usable in the coldest months of the year.
-Each plane that lands on the runway is measured with a laser in order to determine how deeply it is sinking into the ice.
-Once a plane sinks at least ten inches, it must be moved to a safer location on the ice.
+Each plane that lands on the runway is measured with a laser to determine how deeply it is sinking into the ice.
+Once an aircraft sinks ten inches, it must be moved to a safer location on the ice.

 Servicing Bangkok, Thailand, there is nothing particularly special about Don Mueang International Airport except that there is a golf course in between two of the airport's runways.

-Despite the fairly ordinary design of the airport, a large number of flights both landing here and originating here have crashed.
+Despite the reasonably conventional design of the airport, a large number of flights both landing here and originating here have crashed.
 While there are different reasons for each crash, the fact that many of these flights are tied to this airport is a scary one.

 Does this make the airport suspect?
 Not necessarily.
 There has to be an airport that has a higher crash-to-successful landing ratio, this airport just happens to be it!